WHEN SHOULD YOU CLIMB KILIMANJARO?

 In addition to the weather on our Dates and Prices page, we mark the climbs that summit on a full moon with a moon icon like this:

-We schedule group climbs throughout the year that begin summit night under the full moon.
+We schedule group climbs throughout the year that begins summit night under the full moon.
 Moreover, climbing during the full moon gives you a great opportunity to hike without your headlamp.
 Because it is very bright on the trail.

 We begin the summit push around midnight.
 Headlamps are used to light the path immediately in front of you.
 Additionally, on a full moon ascent, you have visibility of the terrain and geography due to the light of the moon.